 Provides the principles of commercial credit management.
 Emphasizes analysis and control of funds advanced to customers through sales (Accounts Receivable Management).
 Topics include credit associations, asset management, credit policies, basic principles of credit analysis and collection principles.
-Prerequisite: ACC 101 or consent of coordinator.
+Prerequisite: ACC 101 with a grade of "C" or better or consent of coordinator.